blackmarkt/Udacity-ML/capstone_report_template.md

 <img src="images/recall.png" width="300"/>
 <br>

-At the end of the day the name of the game is to develop models or trading strategyies that beat their respective benchmarks.
+At the end of the day the name of the game in finance is to develop models or trading strategyies that beat their respective benchmarks.
 The final metric that the models will be judged against is whether or not employing the algorithm in a trading model beats a simle "buy and hold" strategy.
-This is typically seen as the backtested growth rate of the trading strategy versus the real growth rate of the underlying asset for a certain period.
-Each day the model predicts correctly that day's historical returns will be added to the base and conversely subtracted when the model forecasts incorrectly.
-The end value of the model will then be compared against Bitcoin's end value for the period.
+The net positive excess return of an active strategy above and beyond a certain index is known as "alpha".
+For this project alpha the benchmark is just simply investing in Bitcoin from the start to the end of the testing period and the active trading strategies are the machine learning classifier models.
 The models will need to prove their superior profitability.
 ___

 ## II.
 Analysis